siyuyang2001/SiyuWebApp/README.md

-# App Design Demo
+# Siyu Yang's final web app
-This is a simple demo which shows how to create an app using HTML and Bootstrap for styling and NodeJS/Express for the server infrastructure with EJS as the template engine.
+This is an diet-calories tracking app.
+It will give suggestions to a person accommendating to his/her biological gender, and calculate the amount of calories the person intaked.